STAAR Surgical Company (STAA)'s financial ratios: A comprehensive overview - The Dwinnex

-After finishing at $64.43 in the prior trading day, STAAR Surgical Company (NASDAQ: STAA) closed at $58.96, down -8.49%.
-In other words, the price has decreased by -$5.47 from its previous closing price.
-On the day, 1549499 shares were traded.
-STAA stock price reached its highest trading level at $64.71 during the session, while it also had its lowest trading level at $56.62.
+After finishing at $59.32 in the prior trading day, STAAR Surgical Company (NASDAQ: STAA) closed at $59.79, up 0.79%.
+In other words, the price has increased by $+0.47 from its previous closing price.
+On the day, 440624 shares were traded.
+STAA stock price reached its highest trading level at $60.79 during the session, while it also had its lowest trading level at $58.62.

 Sponsored